-Coaching also differs from counseling in that it is future-oriented as opposed to counseling, which is focused on revisiting the past, and mentoring which may alternate between both realms (Stoltzfus, 2005).
+Coaching also differs from counseling in that it is future-oriented as opposed to focusing on the past.
+Mentoring may alternate between both realms.
 Collins (2009) defines coaching as enabling people to move from where they stand to a position of where they want to be.
 Coaching and mentoring are grounded in the present with the desire to help others grow personally, develop skills, or acquire knowledge, as opposed to counseling, which typically involves exploring past hurts to achieve healing in the present.

 Christian Life Coaching

-Those who may understand the value of life coaching may not necessarily understand the difference when the label of Christian is applied next to it.
+Those who may understand the value of life coaching may not necessarily understand the difference when the label of “Christian” is applied next to it.
 Christian life coaching is distinctive from secular life coaching.
 A Christian coach has a Christ-based worldview and encourages clients to find God’s vision and purpose for their lives and helps to guide them from where they are to where God wants them to be.

-Coaches typically provide written documentation and action plans and follow-up with their clients between sessions.
+Coaches typically provide written action plans and follow-up with their clients between sessions.
 Coaching can be done over the phone, via Skype, and face-to-face.
 Coaching is for anyone who strives to be a better version of themselves in any area of life, and successful coaching is measured solely by the client achieving results.